hindu-comm/mail_stream_indology/2017/06/Ismail_Jogi_mantra/86__Artur_Karp.md

 >
 > Has anyone written a paper on them.
 A monograph - perhaps?>>
 >
-> ​There was no answer.
+> There was no answer.
 >
 >
 > One such mantra runs as follows: